-The Sarasota area is centrally located to four baseball spring training Florida sites; one for the Baltimore Orioles Spring Training work outs in Sarasota; one for the Pittsburgh Pirates Spring Training practice in Bradenton; one for the Tampa Bay Rays in Port Charlotte and starting in 2020 one for the Atlanta Braves in Venice-North Port, Florida.
+The Sarasota area is centrally located to four baseball spring training Florida sites; one for the Baltimore Orioles Spring Training work outs in Sarasota; one for the Pittsburgh Pirates Spring Training practice in Bradenton; one for the Tampa Bay Rays in Port Charlotte (not for the Rays in 2023; see below) and starting in 2020 one for the Atlanta Braves in Venice-North Port, Florida.
 Baseball Spring Training Florida

 Sarasota's Ed Smith Stadium, the new home of the Orioles starting in 2010, has undergone a significant "face lift" and refurbishment.
 The stadium looks brand new.

 McKechnie Field, now known as LECOM Park, in Bradenton has been home to the Pittsburgh Pirate Spring Training games since 1969 and the Pirates work outs take place nearby at their spring training facility called "Pirate City."

 If you're willing to drive south about a half-hour from the Sarasota-Venice, Florida area you'll be able to watch the 2008 American League Champion Tampa Bay Rays work out in Port Charlotte at Charlotte Sports Park, also newly refurbished within the past several years.